Admissions

 A Vista Life

-What is a Vista Life?
-In our Where are They Now? blog series, students and members share their stories and reflect on their time at Vista.
-These posts feature everyone from students who have recently enrolled in our Discover Program, our post-secondary dormitory training program, to Vista members living along the shoreline who have been a part of our organization for decades.
+In our Vista blog series, students, members, and staff share their stories and celebrate the Vista community.
+These posts feature everyone from students who have recently enrolled in our Discover Program, Vista members living independently along the shoreline, and Staff who have spent decades working with students and members.

 We hope you will reflect with us on the potential for growth we all share and celebrate the achievements of our students and members.
 As they demonstrate every day...it is never too late to imagine the possibilities.